MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/publish-extension.md

 After you develop and test your extension, you're ready to distribute your extension.
 Use the Microsoft Edge Add-ons store to distribute your extension.
 To release your existing Chromium extension for Microsoft Edge users, navigate to [port your existing Chromium extension][PortChromiumExtension].

-Publish your extension to the Microsoft Edge Add-ons store to increase the reach of it and make it available to users of Microsoft Edge.
+Publish your extension to the Microsoft Edge Add-ons store to increase the reach of it and make it available other Microsoft Edge users.
 This article provides the process to submit your extension to the Microsoft Edge Add-ons store.

 ## Before you begin